Coolest Homemade Scary Halloween Costume Ideas

 My best friend Megan likes scary movies so thought of this scary Halloween costume.
 My mom helped me make it.

 First we bought a black robe (adult size).
-We tried a few different things to make the shoulders that didn’t work.
+Then we tried a few different things to make the shoulders that didn’t work.
 We ended up buying a hikers backpack at a thrift store for $3 and attached some Styrofoam to it to make the upper body.

-We cut a hole in the front of the robe for my head to stick through.
+In order for my head to stick through, we cut a hole in the front of the robe.
 We filled the arms with stuffing and sewed on stuffed black gloves to look like hands holding my head.
 At the top of the shoulders we made a neck stump out of paper and covered with masking tape then just used markers to make it look like blood.
 I wore black clothes underneath and kept my arms inside the robe.

 I put on some makeup and messed up my hair.
 Everyone thought it was real scary Halloween costume.